-Your initial appointment will last between 45 minutes and 1 hour.
+Your initial appointment will last about 1 hour.

 First of all, we will take some time to understand and record your current complaint(s) and symptoms as well as your past medical history including previous injuries and accidents.